 (C) the date the expansion ends.

 (p) An agency must provide the notice and information described in subsection (o) of this section by fax or email.
-If fax and email are unavailable, the agency may notify the DADS licensing unit by telephone, but must provide the notice and information in writing as soon as possible.
-If communication with the DADS licensing unit is not possible, the agency must provide the notice and information by fax, e-mail, or telephone to the designated survey office.
+If fax and email are unavailable, the agency may notify the HHSC licensing unit by telephone but must provide the notice and information in writing as soon as possible.
+If communication with the HHSC licensing unit is not possible, the agency must provide the notice and information by fax, email, or telephone to the designated survey office.

 §558.257.
 Medicare Certification Optional.

 (a) An agency that applies for the category of licensed and certified home health services must comply with the regulations in the Medicare Conditions of Participation for Home Health Agencies, 42 CFR, Part 484, pending approval of certification granted by CMS.
-After DADS receives written approval from CMS, DADS amends the licensing status of the agency to include the licensed and certified home health services category.
+After HHSC receives written approval from CMS, HHSC amends the licensing status of the agency to include the licensed and certified home health services category.

-(b) An agency providing hospice services and applying for participation in the Medicare program must comply with the Medicare Conditions of Participation for Hospice Care, 42 CFR Part 418, pending approval of certification granted by CMS.
-After DADS receives written approval from CMS, DADS enters the hospice provider number issued by CMS into its Home and Community Support Services Agencies database but does not amend the hospice services category on the license.
+(b) An agency providing hospice services and applying for participation in the Medicare program must comply with the Medicare Conditions of Participation for Hospice Care, 42 CFR, Part 418, pending approval of certification granted by CMS.
+After HHSC receives written approval from CMS, HHSC enters the hospice provider number issued by CMS into its Home and Community Support Services Agencies database but does not amend the hospice services category on the license.

 §558.259.
 Initial Educational Training in Administration of Agencies.